prati0100/resume/resume.md

 - Perform policing on the access to SMMU each guest cell so the cells are protected from each other.

+## Git Gui
+Maintainer
+September 2019 - May 2024

+Git Gui is the default GUI for Git.
+I maintained the project from 2019 to 2024.
+This involved reviewing patches, adding new features and bugfixes, fixing vulnerabilities, and helping with integration in the upstream Git and Git for Windows projects.

 ## Google Summer of Code 2018
 The FreeBSD Foundation
 April - August 2019